-Where a work is first publicly released between the fortieth and fiftieth years after the author's death, the economic rights shall endure
+Where a work is first publicly released between the fortieth and fiftieth years after the author's death, the economic rights shall endure for a term of ten years beginning from the time of the first public release.

 Economic rights in a joint work subsist for fifty years after the death of the last surviving author.